akashsjjan/DHT11-Temparature-and-Humidity-sensor-Arduino/README.md

 ## DISCRIPTION
-Using DHT11 temperature and humidity sensor to measure the temperature and humidity with Arduino.
+Using DHT11 temparature and humidity sensor to measure the temperature and humidity with Arduino.

 ## Components required
 * DHT11 sensor module